AAPOR Awards

 Past Award Winners

 The Student Conference Award was established to fund student attendance at the AAPOR Annual Conference.
 This program is separate from the Burns “Bud” Roper Fellow Awards that are directed to those who are working and in the early stages of their career.
 The student conference awards are offered to students so that they may attend the annual conference and experience this important educational and professional networking event for survey methodology and public opinion researchers.
-For the 2023 conference, Student Conference Awards will be $800 each.
-Student Conference Award winners will be recognized in the Annual Meeting conference program.
 The awards are funded by the AAPOR General Fund.

 Student Conference Award applicants need not be current AAPOR members, but are expected to join at the time of the conference.